Kinds-of-Intelligence-CFI/Task-Suitability-Profiles/README.md

 # Task Suitability Profiles

-This repo contains the code for understanding how suitable different large language models are to different tasks and roles in the workforce.
-It contains a pipeline for annotating benchmarks using capability-based profiling, evaluating the performance of an LLM on these benchmarks, turning these results into capability profiles showing how good the LLM is in different domains and finally compairing the capability profiles to those required for specific tasks and roles, given human results on the same benchmarks.
+This repo contains the code for assessing the suitability of AI systems are for tasks and roles in the workforce.
+It provides a pipeline to:

+1. Annotate benchmarks using capability-based profiling.
+2. Evaluate the performance of a chosen AI system on these benchmarks.
+3. Model the **capability profiles** of AI systems from their performance data across cognitive domains.
+4. Assess the suitability of AI systems for workplace tasks or roles, by comparing their capability profiles to importance weightings generated from worker surveys.

 ## Structure

-This repo is split roughly in half with `Benchmarks` containing all of the code required to annotate new benchmarks according to the rubric and then evaluate a LLM of your choice on these benchmarks.
-The other half is contained in `Suitability` which contains all of the code for turning the raw results from the benchmarks into capabilitiy profiles and then compairing them against results from humans.
-This readme will focus on showing how to get started and a full worked example but note that there are readmes within each section that explain in further detail all of the different options you can use and how to expand on them such as how to add new benchmarks or new human results.
+The repository is divided into two main components:

+1. **`Benchmarks`**
+   Contains all code required to:
+   - Annotate new benchmarks according to the rubric.
+   - Evaluate an LLM of your choice on these benchmarks.

+2. **`Suitability`**
+   Contains all code required to:
+   - Transform raw benchmark results into capability profiles.
+   - Compare these profiles against importance weightings from survey data.

+This README focuses on helping you get started and walks through a complete worked example.
+Each component also includes its own detailed README describing available configuration options and how to extend the system -- for example, by adding new benchmarks or incorporating additional survey data.

 ## Getting started